-The 2022 performance criteria consisted of: (1) targeted Volume Points, serving as a proxy for sales, and (2) targeted Operating Income, subject to adjustments as discussed below, which we believe incentivizes our executives to make decisions that improve our profitability.
+For 2023, the Committee approved performance targets that related to the following equally weighted performance metrics: (1) targeted Volume Points, serving as a proxy for sales, and (2) targeted Operating Income, subject to adjustments as discussed below.
+These performance metrics were chosen because they incentivize our named executive officers to make decisions that improve our profitability.

-Target incentive opportunities for our executives are set by the Committee depending on the employee's position, scope of responsibilities, ability to influence Company results, and competitive pay practices among the Herbalife Nutrition Peer Group.
+The Committee set each named executive officer's target incentive opportunity based on the executive's position, scope of responsibilities, ability to influence Company results, and competitive pay practices among the Herbalife Peer Group.